dbos-inc/dbos-docs/docs/typescript/reference/testing-runtime.md

 You don't supply a context to start a workflow&#8212;the testing runtime does this for you.

 As with [invoke](#runtimeinvoketarget-workflowuuid-params), you can optionally provide a workflow idempotency key or workflow invocation parameters.

+If the `queue` argument is provided, the workflow may not start immediately.
+Start of execution will be determined by the [queue](../reference/workflow-queues.md#class-workflowqueue) and its contents.

 ### runtime.retrieveWorkflow(workflowUUID)